TS-Reasoner: Domain-Oriented Time Series Inference Agents for Reasoning and Automated Analysis: Broader Impact and Limitation

-Compared to traditional time series models, \modelnamespace extends inference capabilities by supporting compositional reasoning and multi-step execution, rather than solving predefined individual tasks.
-However, \modelnamespace only represents an initial step toward multi-step time series inference and cannot fully understands temporal signals.
+Compared to traditional time series models, \modelnamespace extends inference capabilities by supporting compositional reasoning and multi-step execution.
+However, it is intended as a decision-support and workflow prototyping framework, rather than a fully autonomous time series modeling solution. \modelnamespace only represents an initial step toward multi-step time series inference and cannot fully understands temporal signals.
 Unlike multimodal foundation models, which encode time series data, \modelnamespace does not process raw time series data directly.
 Instead, it relies on task decomposition and structured execution.
-Further research effort is still needed to address challenges of semantic space alignment between time series tokens and natural language tokens, disruption of natural language flows with time series tokens, lack of high quality alignment dataset between the two modalities, and hindered reasoning and natural language understanding ability from finetuning LLM with time series representations.
-For future work, we plan to incorporate multimodal inputs, such as images, as contextual cues or external knowledge sources, recognizing that many real-world time series applications include multimodal contextual information.
-Additionally, we aim to expand our dataset to cover more application domains, such as healthcare and additional task scenarios.
+Further research effort is still needed to address challenges of semantic space alignment between time series and natural language.
+One limitation of \modelname is that generalizing to new tasks that requires tools beyond current toolbox may require additional toolbox engineering such as visualization tools.
+In addition, the success of \modelnamespace relies in part on manually annotated in-context examples that demonstrate proper task decomposition and tool usage.
+A future direction of this work is to adaptively refine the in-context set by learning from execution errors and feedback signals, enabling the model to iteratively improve its reasoning workflows over time.